 - Payments are deferred as long as the graduate student remains at least half-time

 - There is no prepayment penalty.

 - The credit criteria are generally more lenient than for private loans.

 - Eligible to be consolidated with Stafford and Perkins Loans.

 - In cases of economic hardship, repayment may be deferred for up to three years.

 - In the event of permanent disability or death, the loan will be forgiven.

-In addition to having completed a FAFSA and first exhausting the $20,500 in annual Direct Loan eligibility, a graduate student must be enrolled in school at least half-time, must maintain Satisfactory Academic Progress and be enrolled in the Physician Assistant or Medical MMS Program.
+In addition to having completed a FAFSA and first exhausting the $20,500 in annual Direct Loan eligibility, a graduate student must be enrolled in school at least half-time in one of the following programs (Physician Assistant or Medical MMS Programs, Master of Science in Mental Health Counseling, MS in Marriage and Family Counseling or Doctorate in Professional Counseling.) and must maintain Satisfactory Academic Progress.
 The Office of Financial Aid determines the amount of Direct Graduate PLUS Loan eligibility in accordance with federal requirements.